18bharathkumar/uucms_clone/README.md

 - **Desktop Mode**: While the site is functional on mobile devices, it is best viewed in desktop mode for a complete and enhanced experience.
 - **User-Friendly Interface**: The layout is intuitive and easy to navigate, mimicking the original UUCMS design.

-## Getting Started
-To view the project:
-1. Clone the repository.
-2. Open `index.html` in your preferred web browser.
-3. For the best experience, use a desktop browser or enable desktop mode on your mobile device.

 ## Technology Stack
 - HTML